-This Prospectus describes the Company, an investment company with variable capital incorporated in Ireland as a public limited company with segregated liability between sub-funds.
+The Company is an investment company with variable capital incorporated in Ireland as a public limited company with segregated liability between sub-funds.
 The Company is constituted as an umbrella fund insofar as the share capital of the Company will be divided into different Series of Shares with each Series of Shares representing a portfolio of assets which will comprise a separate Sub-Fund.
-Shares of any particular Series may be divided into different Classes to accommodate different subscription and/or redemption charges and/or charges and/or dividend and/or fee arrangements.
+Shares of any particular Series may be divided into different Classes to accommodate different subscription and/or redemption charges and/or distribution and/or fee arrangements.
 A separate pool of assets is not being maintained for each Class.

 The portfolio of assets maintained for each Series of Shares and comprising a separate Sub-Fund will be invested in accordance with the investment objectives and policies applicable to such Sub-Fund as specified in the Relevant Supplement.
 Each Relevant Supplement forms part of and should be read in conjunction with, and construed as one document with, this Prospectus.
+All information contained in the Prospectus is deemed incorporated in the Relevant Supplement.
+Words and expressions not specifically defined in a Relevant Supplement bear the same meaning as that attributed to them in this Prospectus.
+To the extent that there is any inconsistency between a Relevant Supplement and the Prospectus, the Relevant Supplement shall prevail.

 For the purposes of this Prospectus, where the context so admits or requires, the term "Sub-Fund" shall also be deemed to mean the Directors or their delegate acting for the account of the relevant Sub-Fund.
 As the Company is availing of the provisions of the Act, it is intended that the Company will not be liable as a whole to third parties for the liabilities for each Sub-Fund.
 However, investors should note the risk factor under the heading "Special Considerations and Risk Factors - Umbrella Structure of the Company" below.
+Statements made in this Prospectus (including any Relevant Supplement) are, except where otherwise stated, based on the law and practice currently in force in Ireland, which may be subject to change.